Skip to content

 Verify

-Joining worker node to the cluster
+Joining the worker nodes to the cluster

 There are several methods a cluster administrator can use to do this, but you'll use the default one - Token-based discovery with CA pinning.
 This means that the control plane generates a token, with which the worker node makes an initial connection.
 The worker node validates the control plane node with the Kubernetes control plane CA certificate hash.
-If everything works, and initial connection succeeds, both nodes agree to a TLS client certificate, which to use for further operations.
+If everything works, and initial connection succeeds, all nodes agree to a TLS client certificate, which to use for further operations.

 • Joining node's Kubeadm downloads necessary cluster information from the API server.
 It uses the bootstrap token and the CA key hash to verify the authenticity of that data.